plizkinzmey/remote-transmission-client-go/frontend/src/hooks/useNotification/README.md

 ## Purpose

-The `useNotification` hook provides a way to show native operating system notifications from within the application.
-This hook acts as a wrapper around the Go backend function that triggers native notifications, providing a more convenient API and error handling.
+The `useNotification` hook provides a way to show native operating system notifications from within the application with full localization support.
+This hook acts as a wrapper around the Go backend function that triggers native notifications, providing a convenient API for localized notifications with error handling.

 ## API